7/7/22

 liquid brushes by your teeth and leaves

-behind small, pigmented particles.
+pigmented particles.
 These

 particles are too stubborn to be removed

-by only tooth brushing and flossing so
+by only tooth brushing and

 maintaining additional dental care is